Abby Kelley Foster: Women's rights

-Fighting for women's rights soon became a new priority for many ultra abolitionists and Kelley was among them speaking on women's rights in Seneca Falls, New York five years before the Seneca Falls convention would be held there.
+Fighting for women's rights soon became a new priority for many ultra abolitionists and Kelley was among them.
+She spoke on women's rights in Seneca Falls, New York, five years before the Seneca Falls Convention would be held there.
 Kelley influenced future suffragists such as Susan B. Anthony and Lucy Stone by encouraging them to take on a role in political activism.
-She helped organize and was a key speaker at the first National Women's Rights Convention in Worcester, Massachusetts in 1850.
+She helped organize and was a key speaker at the first National Women's Rights Convention in Worcester, Massachusetts, in 1850.
 (The Seneca Falls Convention, the first women's rights convention, held in 1848, was not national).

 After the American Civil War, Kelley supported passage of the 15th Amendment to the Constitution.
 Some female activists resisted any amendment that did not include women's suffrage.
 Kelley split with Susan B. Anthony and Elizabeth Cady Stanton due to their strong opposition to the amendment.
 After the amendment passed and Garrison dissolved the Anti-Slavery Society, Kelley continued to work for equal rights for both African Americans and women.

 In 1872, Kelley and her husband Stephen Symonds Foster refused to pay taxes on their jointly owned property; they argued that as Kelley could not vote, she was a victim of taxation without representation.
 Although their farm was consequently seized and sold and repurchased for them by friends, Kelley continued her activism in the face of financial difficulties and poor health.
 She wrote letters to fellow radicals and other political figures until her death in 1887.

 Marriage and family

 After a four-year courtship, Kelley married fellow abolitionist Stephen Symonds Foster in 1845.
-In 1847, she and her husband purchased a farm in the Tatnuck region of Worcester, Massachusetts and named it "Liberty Farm".
+In 1847, she and her husband purchased a farm in the Tatnuck region of Worcester, Massachusetts, and named it "Liberty Farm".
 She gave birth to their only daughter in 1847.
-The farm served both as a stop on the Underground railroad and as a refuge for fellow reformers.
+The farm served both as a stop on the Underground Railroad and as a refuge for fellow reformers.
 Kelley continued her efforts as a lecturer and fundraiser throughout the North until 1850, when declining health forced her to reduce traveling.
 She carried on an active correspondence and local meetings to work for the cause.

 Abby Kelley Foster died January 14, 1887, one day before her 76th birthday.

 Legacy and honors

 Liberty Farm in Worcester, Massachusetts, the home of Abby Kelley and Stephen Symonds Foster, was designated a National Historic Landmark because of its association with their lives of working for abolitionism.
 It is privately owned and not open for visits.

 Abby's House, a shelter for women that opened in Worcester in 1976, is named in her honor.

-In 2011, she was inducted into the National Women's Hall of Fame.
+In 2011, she was inducted into the National Women's Hall of Fame. she was also inducted in 2011 to the National Abolition Hall of Fame.

-Abby Kelley Foster Charter Public School, a K-12 school in Worcester, Massachusetts that opened in 1998, is named in her honor.
+Abby Kelley Foster Charter Public School, a K-12 school in Worcester, Massachusetts, that opened in 1998, is named in her honor.